“To be a person is to have a story to tell.” – Isak Dinesen

 From my stories, to sketches, to short films, to digital series and pilots, the intention behind my body of work could be summarized with the words of the brilliant Nora Ephron, “Everything is copy.”
 I truly believe that.
 I write and create from what I know, and if I’m being completely honest, I write a lot for myself- for the little girl that I was, that I still carry with me every day.
 I write and create projects for her, ones that align in some way with the stories that I remember because they changed my life, and those that I know if I had seen, they would have helped me tremendously.
 I write stories that reflect the way that I see this world: with all its beauty, wonder, pain, heartbreak, and the inescapable humor of how seriously we take it all.
 I write projects that I would love to watch.
 And I have found that the more authentic I am with the stories that I convey, the more universal they become, and the more people are compelled to feel a connection to my work.
 This has sparked so many wonderful collaborations and friendships with other artists.

-I’ve co-created an independent production company (Bob Billiams Productions) with my creative and real-life partner Micah Sudduth, and with it we have created multiple series and shorts, with many future projects in development.
+I’ve co-created an independent production company (Bob Billiams Productions) with my creative and real-life partner Micah Sudduth, and with it we have created multiple award-winning series and films, with many future projects in development.
 We were fortunate enough to have our first web series, TALK, be promoted as the popular women’s website HelloGiggle’s first featured scripted content.
-Last year, my pitch for my semi-autobiographical short film, Sexy, exploring the humor and taboos of female sexuality (inspired by my ‘abstinence only’ conservative upbringing) won the SheKnows Media pitch contest.
-Bob Billiams Productions has just completed post-production on our most ambitious project to date, HOME, a new digital dramedy series based our experience of being a millennial married couple from the south, trying to find a sense of home in a city that feels nothing like it.
-Home will be premiering at film festivals in 2018.
+In 2015, my pitch for my semi-autobiographical short film, Sexy, exploring the humor and taboos of female sexuality (inspired by my ‘abstinence only’ conservative upbringing) won the SheKnows Media pitch contest.
+Most recently, Bob Billiams Productions released our most ambitious project to date, HOME, a new premium episodic dramedy series based on our true-life experiences of trying to find a sense of home in a city that felt nothing like it.
+Home mines the humor and heartbreak of growing into adulthood, leaving home, and balancing individual creative careers as a married couple in the millennial age.
+The pilot episode World Premiered at the 2018 Tribeca Film Festival this past year, and continued its festival run across the country, including screenings at ITVfest presented by HBO and the Television Academy, LA Indie Film Festival, and LA Web Fest.
+The series then went on to win Best Independent Series at LA Indie Film Fest.
+All six episodes are now available online – for free!

 Thanks for stopping by.